Appsilon/experimental-fda-submission-4-podman/development_guide.md

 #### Step 1A: Pilot2 original image

-🟡 Please note that it needs R `v4.2.x` to build the correct package versions.
+🟡 R version `4.2.x` needs to be used to build the cache correctly.

 ```R
 Sys.setenv(RENV_PATHS_ROOT = file.path(getwd(), "renv_cache"))